 All good things must come to an end, and after working with Gibson for over five years, Loar parted with the company in 1924.

-This is a Webster’s Dictionary of 1909 which lists Lloyd A. Loar as one of the assistant researchers for the music section of the dictionary.
+This is a Webster’s Dictionary, which lists Lloyd A. Loar as one of the assistant researchers for the music section of the dictionary.

 Images courtesey of Peter Jung.